Enhancement of quantum synchronization via continuous measurement and feedback control: Introduction

 Measurement is one of the peculiar features in quantum systems; it changes the quantum state of a system depending on the probabilistic outcomes \cite{von1932mathematical, nielsen2000quantum}.
 When knowledge about a system is indirectly obtained by continuously monitoring the output of a field environment interacting with an open quantum system, the system dynamics under the measurement can be described by a continuous quantum trajectory, i.e., a stochastic evolution of the system conditioned by the measurement outcomes \cite{belavkin1992quantum, wiseman2009quantum}.
 This continuous measurement framework facilitates the investigation of novel dynamical features of quantum measurement, such as state preparation \cite{jacobs2010feedback, kato2014structure}, dynamical creation of entanglement \cite{gu2006entangled}, and unveiling \cite{bhattacharya2000continuous, scott2001quantum} and controlling \cite{eastman2019controlling} the chaotic behavior of quantum systems.
 It is also notable that the experimental realization of continuous measurement has been investigated recently \cite{hatridge2013quantum, minev2019catch, hays2020continuous}.

-Furthermore, the effect of continuous measurement of quantum limit-cycle oscillators has also been investigated, such as measurement-induced transitions between in-phase and anti-phase quantum synchronization \cite{weiss2016noise}, enhancement of nonclassicality in optomechanical oscillators via measurement \cite{koppenhofer2018unraveling}, improvement in accuracy of Ramsey spectroscopy through measurement of synchronized atoms \cite{xu2015conditional}, characterization of synchronization using quantum trajectories \cite{es2020synchronization}, and instantaneous quantum phase synchronization of two decoupled quantum limit-cycle oscillators induced by conditional photon detection \cite{kato2020instantaneous}.
+Furthermore, the effect of continuous measurement of quantum limit-cycle oscillators has also been investigated, such as measurement-induced transitions between in-phase and anti-phase quantum synchronization \cite{weiss2016noise}, enhancement of nonclassicality in optomechanical oscillators via measurement \cite{koppenhofer2018unraveling}, improvement in accuracy of Ramsey spectroscopy through measurement of synchronized atoms \cite{xu2015conditional}, characterization of synchronization using quantum trajectories \cite{es2020synchronization}, realization of quantum relaxation oscillators \cite{chia2020relaxation}, and instantaneous quantum phase synchronization of two decoupled quantum limit-cycle oscillators induced by conditional photon detection \cite{kato2020instantaneous}.
 However, to the best of our knowledge, the effect of continuous measurement on the enhancement of quantum synchronization has never been discussed.

 In this study, we consider synchronization of a quantum vdP oscillator with a harmonic drive and demonstrate that performing continuous homodyne measurement on an additional bath linearly coupled to the oscillator and applying a feedback control to the oscillator can enhance quantum synchronization.
 We demonstrate that quantum fluctuations disturbing the phase coherence can be reduced by continuous homodyne measurement, and that the measurement backaction inevitably induces stochastic deviations from the phase-locking point.
 We propose a simple feedback policy that can suppress the fluctuations by adjusting the frequency of the harmonic drive.
 Furthermore, we demonstrate that the maximal enhancement of quantum synchronization can be achieved by performing the measurement on the quadrature angle at which the phase diffusion of the oscillator is the largest and the maximal information on the phase of the oscillator can be obtained via the measurement.
-Using measurement and feedback control, the proposed method yields more significant enhancement of phase coherence than that achieved by optimizing the waveform of the periodic amplitude modulation of the driving signal in the feed-forward setting analyzed in our previous study~\cite{kato2020semiclassical}.
+It is shown that, by using continuous measurement and feedback control, more significant enhancement of phase coherence can be achieved than simply optimizing the waveform of the periodic amplitude modulation of the driving signal in the feed-forward setting as analyzed in our previous study~\cite{kato2020semiclassical}.